croaky/blog/articles/ruby/test.md

 ## Database transactions

-Each test runs in a transaction that rolls back to isolate each test:
+Each test case runs in a transaction that rolls back to isolate each test:

 ```ruby